ahmedghani676/ahmedghani676/README.md

 ![image](https://github.com/ahmedghani676/ahmedghani676/assets/58558139/39ae156d-10fb-4857-b63e-4f032962b1b0)

                                                          A Passionate Software Engineer

+I'm a Passionate Software Engineer and problem-solving aficionado. 💻✨ I thrive on crafting elegant solutions, from complex algorithms to user-friendly interfaces. 🎹🎵 Let's connect and navigate the tech landscape together, turning lines of code into a delightful digital world! 🌈🌍🖥️

 - 🔭 I’m currently working on C# and JS
 - 🌱 I’m currently learning Nextjs and .netcore